Marriage and Family Therapy (MRFM)

 This course introduces students to the process of quantitative research and basic statistics, including an exploration of designing, conducting, and reporting quantitative research studies.
 The course examines alternative approaches to experimental, quasi-experimental, and field studies using quantitative measurement.
 It includes formulating testable hypotheses, assessment of measurement reliability and validity, and use of descriptive and inferential data analysis.
 Additionally the evaluation of quantitative research studies published in various journals will be conducted.
 Finally, students will develop appropriate research proposals demonstrating their mastery of the course content.

-MRFM 900 Doctoral Project 3
+MRFM 900 Doctoral Project Proposal 3

-MRFM 905 Practicum in Marriage and Family Therapy 3
+MRFM 905 Practicum in Marriage and Family Therapy 1-4

-This Field Supervision course is offered in three consecutive semesters,Spring, Summer and Fall in which students accrue a minimum of 300 supervised hours of direct service to clients in an approved clinical setting.
-The course covers topics of: professional roles and functions in clinical settings, ethical decision making, strategies for providing marriage and family therapy with diverse populations.
-The course also examines issues of pedagogy for the Marriage and Family practitioner.
-This course is pass/no credit.
+Building on the MRFM904 Pre-Practicum course, this Practicum course is offered in every full semester, Fall, Spring, and Summer and must be completed at least three times.
+Students must accrue a minimum of 100 supervised hours of direct service to clients in an approved clinical setting each semester for a total of 300 supervised hours of direct client contact.
+The course covers topics of professional roles and functions in clinical settings, ethical decision making, and strategies for providing marriage and family therapy with diverse populations.
+This course is graded pass/fail.

 Instructor consent required